xtrmil/pokemon-trainer/README.md

 ## How to use

-User inputs a name on register page and can the start collecting pokemons.
+User inputs a name on the register page and can the start collecting pokemons.

 The catalogue page contains pokemons that are available for collection.